 Need more activities, math read alouds, and games for teaching place value?
 Check out my 2nd Grade Place Value Activities blog post.

-Pin the image below to save this post for later!
+Pin the image below to save these place value manipulatives for later!